CDSS – CDMIS User Manual; Appendix A: Child’s Ethnicity

 Rules and Guidelines

-- This information field is required.
+- This information field is optional.

-- There are only two choices:
+- There are only three choices:

 - Yes – The child is of Hispanic or Latino origin.